BeamNG/impactgen/README.md

 required for this to work: A path to the copy of BeamNG.tech and a path to the folder zips should be placed into.
 The path to BeamNG.tech needs to point to the folder containing files like `startup.ini` — *not* the `Bin64` folder which contains the actual binaries.
-An example invokation would be:
+An example invocation would be:

 `impactgen generate D:\BeamNG.tech\ D:\data\`